July 3-7 & July 10-14, 2017

 Get ready for sweat, magic, rigorous dancing, considered practice, thoughtful making, discourse and togetherness!

-Open to professional artists with a movement practice and newly graduated artists from pre-professional training programs.
+Open to humans with an artistic and physical practice and newly graduated artists from pre-professional training programs.

 WEEK ONE | July 3-7

 This workshop will focus on developing strategies to use western contemporary dance technique as a daily practice to re-familiarize ourselves with our bodies.
 With an openness to the possibility of functional change, we will explore the precise moments where our bodies are activated into movement.
 By acknowledging that all movement occurs as a sequence of perpetual dynamic negotiations, we will invite new configurations of support.
 In this workshop we will ask, what if we let go of the notion of stabilizing our bodies and invite any movement that arises to be part of what we are doing?
 How do we then organize our minds around expectations and intended outcomes?
 Through both improvisational scores and set exercises we will dance our way through continuous adaptation.